zeropaper/dupachain/README.md

 }
 ```

-The whole front-end is in the index.html file of the ["gateway" app](./apps/gateway).
+The whole front-end is in the [index.html](./apps/gateway/src/index.html) file
+of the ["gateway" app](./apps/gateway) but it can be overriden by adding a
+`index.html` file in the public of the app or by setting the `PUBLIC_DIR`
+environment variable.